marielme/blenderfarm/README.md

    - Enable/disable "Pack Textures"
    - Configure MP4 video creation settings

+### Standalone Server Web Interface

+1. Start the standalone server as described in the setup section
+2. Open a web browser and navigate to `http://localhost:8080` (or whatever port you configured)
+3. The web interface has the following sections:
+   - **Upload Blend File**: Upload .blend files and configure rendering options
+   - **Active Jobs**: Shows currently rendering jobs with progress information
+   - **Queued Jobs**: Jobs waiting to be processed or paused jobs
+   - **Completed Jobs**: Finished jobs with preview images/videos and download options
+   - **Connected Clients**: Shows all connected render clients

 ### Creating a Render Job

+#### Using Blender Server:
 1. Open your Blender file with the animation you want to render
 2. Set up your render settings (resolution, samples, etc.) as you normally would
 3. In the "Render Server" panel, click "Create New Render Job"
 4. The job will be distributed to any connected clients

+#### Using Standalone Server:
+1. In the web interface, use the "Upload Blend File" section
+2. Configure job settings (frame range, frames per chunk, etc.)
+3. Click "Upload and Create Job"
+4. The job will be queued or distributed to available clients

 ### Managing Jobs

+#### Blender Server:
 - **Monitor Progress**: The server UI shows job progress, including frame count and percentage
 - **Cancel Job**: Click "Cancel Job" to stop an active job
 - **Force Complete**: Click "Force Complete" to mark a stalled job as complete
 - **Clear Completed Job**: Remove completed job data from memory

+#### Standalone Server:
+- **Monitor Progress**: The web UI displays real-time progress bars and frame counts
+- **Cancel Job**: Click "Cancel" to stop an active or queued job
+- **Force Complete**: Click "Force Complete" to mark a job as finished
+- **Activate Job**: Start or restart a queued/pending job
+- **Delete Job**: Remove completed jobs and their files
+- **Create MP4**: Convert rendered frames to an MP4 video with selectable codec and quality
+- **View Files**: Browse all files associated with a job

 ### MP4 Video Creation